 Readings in Zoology (Zool 4830) is similar to Zool 4800 except that the approach is to investigate a subject via library readings instead of through original research.
 Enrollment in Zool 4830 is similar to Zool 4800 in that you should arrange to work closely with one faculty member.
 Credit can vary from 1-4 hours.
 Note: Zool 4830 does not count toward your major upper division electives credit hours but may count toward your upper division credit requirements for the Bachelor of Science degree.

-Thesis (Zool 4970) This course provides an opportunity for research of longer duration (normally three quarters) and in greater depth than that undertaken in Zool 4800.
+Thesis (Zool 4970) provides an opportunity for research of longer duration (normally three quarters) and in greater depth than that undertaken in Zool 4800.
 You should select a thesis topic and faculty advisor no later than your junior year.
 The faculty advisor will direct the student in selecting a committee, defining the problem, conducting the research and reporting the results.
 Registration for thesis credit will occur in the final quarter of your senior year.
 Credit is two hours.